hassanbadru/art_logic_2/README.md

 ![alt text](https://docs.google.com/uc?id=12o58b4MLzxModf9YKqGqbQQUziklyNFS "screenshot2")

 ## Features
-* User can select what kind of operation they want to perform
+* User can input a un-encoded string that contains the instructions they want to execute with hexadecimal parameters
-* After selecting operation, user can input values they want to encode/decode
+* The app takes in the string and computes result if valid
-* The app checks if user inputted a correctly formatted (valid) values i.e.
+* Result are displayed in two forms:
-    > 14-bit signed integer (when encoding)
+    > Textual: Shows all commands and effects on new positions in text form

-    > 16-bit hexadecimal decimal value for decoding
+    > Graphical: Shows the points drawn by the commands based on positions

 * Error Handling: Users get error messages if invalid values were inputted
 * If no errors, the result of the encoding or decoding operation is outputted & displays.
 * The app reads stored data (for encoding/decoding) in database and then uses the data object attributes to compute results